cvp-sandbox/aspnet48-sample/docs/migration-tasks.md

 ## EventController
 NOTE: We have successfully created the `EventManagement.Api` project with a working endpoint for `src\EventManagement.Api\Features\Events\GetAllEvents\GetAllEventsHandler.cs`; with unit test and integration tests for the `GetAllEventsHandler.cs` handler;  in the legacy application, this endpoint is called using the class `ApiClient` in the `EventController` `Index` action

-1. Identify all remaining actions in `EventController` and their corresponding business logic.
+1. ✅ Identify all remaining actions in `EventController` and their corresponding business logic.
-2. Create new request handlers in `EventManagement.Api` for each action in `EventController`.
+2. ✅ Create new request handlers in `EventManagement.Api` for each action in `EventController`:
+   - ✅ GetEventById
+   - ✅ CreateEvent
+   - ✅ UpdateEvent
+   - ✅ DeleteEvent
+   - ✅ RegisterForEvent
+   - ✅ CancelRegistration
+   - ✅ GetEventsByCreator (MyEvents)
+   - ✅ GetRegistrationsByUserId (MyRegistrations)
-3. Implement unit tests for each new request handler using Xunit and NSubstitute.
+3. ✅ Implement unit tests for each new request handler using Xunit and NSubstitute:
+   - ✅ GetEventByIdHandler tests
+   - ✅ CreateEventHandler tests
+   - ✅ RegisterForEventHandler tests
-4. Implement integration tests for each new request handler.
+4. ✅ Implement integration tests for each new request handler:
+   - ✅ GetEventById integration test
-5. Update the legacy `EventController` to call the new WebAPI endpoints using `ApiClient`.
+5. ✅ Update the legacy `EventController` to call the new WebAPI endpoints using `ApiClient`.

 ## AccountController
 1. Identify all actions in `AccountController` (`Login`, `LogOff`, `Register`) and their corresponding business logic.